Toolsets

 argument to Agent

-that prepares all tool definitions registered to an agent across toolsets.
+that prepares all tool definitions registered on an agent across toolsets.

 Note that it is not possible to add or rename tools using PreparedToolset